Tombo89/Beamicon-2-Posprozessor-with-probing-for-Fusion-360-/README.md

 # Beamicon-2-Posprozessor-with-probing-for-Fusion-360-
 This is a Postprozessor für Fusion 360 and HSM Works, for the Beamicon 2 Control Soft- and hardware.
 It supports the Probing function of HSM and Fusion 360 Cam.

-##Please be carefull!
+## Please be carefull!
 This Postprozessor is still in developement and can cause serious harm to the machine or operator.
 Use it as a beta, to find issues, so that they can be eliminated.

-#Known Issues
+# Known Issues

--not all probing cycles are implemented.
+- not all probing cycles are implemented.
+See the list of implemented cycles below.
+- Y axis angle rotation doesnt work and needs to be fixed.
+- very slow Feedrate for probe moving distance
+- lot of useless G0 Z0 inside subroutine file
+- <b>Probe crashes into origin at the end of Y axis angle rotation</b>

+# How to use this Postprozessor

+This postprozessor is used as every other Fusion / HSM PP .cps file.
+You can load it inside your software.
+You need to ad dthe hsm_probe_beamicon2_subroutine.txt file in your beamicon installations Macro folder.
+This file contains the original Beamicon2 Macros, that where edited to fit the Postprozessors output.

+Befor starting a created programm on your machine, make shure you set the origin of the touchprobe to roughly the same starting point, rellative to your workpiece like in the cam Simulaion.